queue-bit/queue-bit.github.io/1_work-notes/_process-engineering/state-diagrams.md

 ---
 title:  "State Diagrams"
+intro: "Showing and Analyzing Process Flows with State Diagrams."
-excerpt: "Showing and Analyzing Process Flows with State Diagrams"
+description: "Showing and Analyzing Process Flows with State Diagrams."
-tags: "process engineering"
+tags: "process engineering,tickets,flows,workflow"
+date: "2022-10-08"
 ---

-## State Diagrams
+### State Diagrams

 You can think of processes as a collection of states and transitions, this makes it easy to create State diagrams to model and show the process or workflow.

 _Note: For this example we'll go bottom-up, starting with the ticket flow and moving up from there to fill in some gaps, but we'll stop short of more in-depth analysis and diagramming tools._

-### Investigation & Analysis
+#### Investigation & Analysis

 In our fictional company, _YesButNo Inc._, issues sent over to the Service Desk are ticketed and run through a defined workflow until they are completed, we've been asked to take a look at and document the process.